mvolkmann/blog/src/swift/Fastlane.md

 ### Appfile

-This is a Ruby source file that defines values used in `Fastfile`.
+This is a Ruby source file found in the `fastlane` directory that defines values used in the `Fastfile` file.
 It can contain code like the following:

 ```ruby